A step‑by‑step guide to crafting the perfect custom suit in Brisbane

 The right accessories elevate your look from well‑dressed to unforgettable.
 Here are a few ways to personalise your suit:

-• Custom shirts: A bespoke shirt complements your suit's proportions and ensures collar points sit perfectly under the lapels.
-Choose from fabrics like Egyptian cotton or linen and add details like monogrammed cuffs or contrast stitching.
+- Custom shirts: A bespoke shirt complements your suit's proportions and ensures collar points sit perfectly under the lapels.
+Choose from fabrics like Egyptian cotton or linen and add details like monogrammed cuffs or contrast stitching for a more modern style.

-• Boutonnières and lapel pins: For weddings or special occasions, a flower or pin accentuates your lapel.
+- Boutonnières and lapel pins: For weddings or special occasions, a flower or pin adds a touch of elegance to your lapel.
 A simple rose or a metallic pin adds polish without overwhelming your look.

-Our stylists will help you select accessories that enhance your custom suit, ensuring a cohesive and personalised ensemble.
+Our bespoke stylists will help you select accessories that complement your custom suit, ensuring a cohesive, personalised ensemble.

 5 Common Mistakes to Avoid When Ordering Your First Custom Suit

-Designing a custom suit in Brisbane is an experience that celebrates your individuality.
+Designing a custom suit is an experience that celebrates your individuality.
 At Patrick Mackenzie, we ensure your garment feels comfortable, expresses your style and withstands the Queensland climate.
-From selecting fabrics and cuts to perfecting fit and finishing with the right accessories, our team guides you every step of the way.
+From the initial consultation through to pairing the right accessories, our expert tailors guide you every step of the way.